 Card Details +

 Why We Picked It: Chase Freedom offers strong rates of return and a generous signup bonus — new applicants receive $150 after they spend $500 on new purchases within three months of opening an account.
-This card also offers new applicants 15 months of interest-free financing on new purchases and balance transfers.
+This card also offers new applicants 0% for 15 months on purchases and balance transfers.

 Rewards Details: Cardholders receive 5% cash back on up to $1,500 spent each quarter at merchants in featured categories in addition to 1% cash back on all other purchases.

 - $200 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.

 - 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) - that means spending $60 a week at U.S. supermarkets could earn over $180 back per year.

 - 3% cash back at U.S. gas stations and at select U.S. department stores, 1% back on other purchases.

 - Low intro APR: 0% for 12 months on purchases and balance transfers, then a variable rate, currently 14.49% to 25.49%.

 - Over 1.5 million more places in the U.S. started accepting American Express® Cards in 2017.

 - Cash back is received in the form of Reward Dollars that can be easily redeemed for statement credits, gift cards, and merchandise.